AHuffmyer/EarlyLifeHistory_Energetics/README.md

 #### Gene Expression

 Gene expression was characterized across life stages with TagSeq sequencing at the University of Texas Austin.
 Sequences were trimmed and underwent QC followed by alignment to the latest (version 3) *Montipora capitata* genome available through [Rutgers University](http://cyanophora.rutgers.edu/montipora/).
-Sequences were aligned and a gene count matrix was calculated using bioinformatics pipelines detailed in the `TagSeq_BioInf_genomeV3.md` file in the `Scripts/TagSeq/Genome_V3/` folder.
+Sequences were aligned and a gene count matrix was calculated using bioinformatics pipelines detailed in the `TagSeq_BioInf_genomeV3.md` file in the `Scripts/TagSeq` folder.

-The gene count matrix was then imported into R with multivariate visualizations and WGCNA analysis in the `1_WGCNA_Mcap_V3.Rmd` script.
-Results of WGCNA were then functionally annotated using the reference genome with accompanying functional annotation.
-Functional annotation of genes was conducted using GO-Seq in the `2_WGCNA_GoSeq_V3.Rmd` script.
-Expression of genes with specific GO terms were examined with the `3_Gene_Expression_Indicators_V3.Rmd`.
+The gene count matrix was then imported into R with multivariate visualizations and differential gene expression analysis in the `DESeq2_Mcap_V3.Rmd` script.
+Results of DEG analyses were then functionally annotated using the reference genome with accompanying functional annotation.
+Functional annotation of genes was conducted using GO-Seq in the `DESeq2_Mcap_V3.Rmd` script.

-Sequences were also aligned to the symbiont genome (*Cladocopium sp.* and *Durusdinium sp.*) for exploratory purposes.
-This data is not included in the manuscript due to low symbiont sequences and alignment.
-Scripts for this exploratory analysis are found in the `Symbiont` folder in the `Scripts/TagSeq` folder.

 Raw sequence files can be found on NCBI SRA under BioProject PRJNA900235.